South Carolina abortion ban allowed as high court hears challenge | Law-Order

 South Carolina abortion ban allowed as high court hears challenge

-A South Carolina judge on Tuesday declined to block the state's ban on abortions after about six weeks of pregnancy while the state's Supreme Court considers a challenge to it by Planned Parenthood and other abortion providers.
-Judge L.
+A South Carolina judge on Tuesday declined to block the state's ban on abortions after about six weeks of pregnancy while the state's highest court considers a challenge to it by Planned Parenthood and other abortion providers.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)